Best AI Visibility Tools for Tracking AI Search (2026)

 Layer 3: Content Optimization (the action layer).
 Once you know where you’re invisible, this layer helps you fix it.
 Tools like ZipTie, Clearscope, and Writesonic GEO sit here, helping you rewrite or create content that AI platforms are more likely to cite.

-Here’s how I’d allocate budget depending on your team:
+Here’s how I’d allocate budget:

 | Situation | Recommended Stack | Estimated Monthly Cost |